Bryan Adams – Diana/The Bryan Adamix (Canada 12″ EP)

 “Diana” is a song performed by Bryan Adams.
-Written by Adams and Jim Vallance, the track appears as the B-side to “Heaven” and is one of the most prominent of Bryan Adams’ non-album songs.
+Written by Adams and Jim Vallance, the track appears as the B-side to “Heaven” in some countries and is one of the most prominent of Bryan Adams’ non-album songs.
+It was released as a single in Portugal.

-The song was written in March 1984 in Vancouver, Canada.
-It was intended as a light, comedic song about the wedding of Charles, Prince of Wales and Lady Diana Spencer.
-The song was not included on Adams’ Reckless album because Adams was worried about offending the royal couple.
+The song was written in March 1984 in Vancouver, British Columbia, Canada.
+It was intended as a light, comedic song about the wedding of Charles, Prince of Wales, and Lady Diana Spencer.
+The song was not included in Adams’ Reckless album because Adams was worried about offending the royal couple.
 Nevertheless, the song was later released as a b-side on the single, “Heaven”.

-Adams often performed the song during his live concerts up until the day of Diana’s death after which he retired the song permanently
+Adams is said to have had an affair with Diana while dating Cecilie Thomsen, but this was ten years after writing the song.
+Adams often performed the song during his live concerts up until the day of Diana’s death after which he retired the song permanently.

 SIDE A: